Sika currently offers only a decorator`s caulk as part of their fillers range:

 Decorator`s caulk is typically used to fill and/or conceal small gaps or cracks which might increase over time, or are prone to movement.
 This type of flexible filler is usually suitable for both indoor and outdoor use, and can be utilised in a number of repair jobs, including woodwork for filling the cracks around door panels and frames.

 The range of flexible fillers available on the market also includes antibacterial caulk, which is a great solution for bathrooms and kitchens.

-Once the filler is dry and has been smoothed over, you can proceed with painting – if you find that emulsion causes the caulk to crack, go over it with an oil based undercoat before reapplying the paint.
+Once the decorator`s caulk is dry and has been smoothed over, you can proceed with painting – if you find that emulsion causes the caulk to crack, go over it with an oil based undercoat before reapplying the paint.